 The design of our scopes is unique within the industry, allowing us to combine optics of extraordinary precision with construction that will withstand repeated recoil from the largest calibers, extreme shock and severe temperature changes.

 We machine the screw that controls elevation adjustments to an unbelievable 110 threads per inch.
 It is so precise that it must be mated to its receiver by hand.
 Why go to so much trouble?
 Because we consider backlash clearance of more than 1/30 the thickness of a human hair unacceptable.

 Available with Nightforce ZeroStop technology that allows an absolute return to your chosen zero point, regardless of how much you have adjusted elevation settings.
 MORE INFO…

 Sand, dust, mud, heat and cold are a few of the environmental challenges every Nightforce scope faces in its development.
 Every aspect is thoroughly tested, proven, and tested again before we build a final product.
 Anything you can inflict upon a scope, you can be certain we’ve already done it first.

 Turret adjustments are made with hardened silicon bronze to ensure a lifetime of wear resistance and reliable performance.

 This combination is not the easiest way to build a scope.
 It is, however, the best way to build a scope, providing a lifetime of repeatable accuracy.

-within an NXS scope are hand-bedded with our own proprietary Mil-Spec bon-ding agent, then cured at 160ºF for 24 hours.
+The optical elements within an NXS scope are hand-bedded with our own proprietary Mil-Spec bonding agent, then cured at 160ºF for 24 hours.
 Lenses are further secured with o-rings and machined metal lock rings, both fore and aft.
 This zero tolerance lens securing method assures no possible movement of the optical elements from impact in any direction, including side impact.
 Every lens cell in every Nightforce scope is fully tested to make certain it meets our rigid standards for quality and long-term reliability.